 It all started with me trying different grains for porridge instead of oats.
 I tried every grain possible: quinoa, millet, teff, amaranth, kamut, bulgur… My favourites are teff and black quinoa porridge.
 Then I got to wonder how these grains would taste if I transform them into a pudding like the one with buckwheat porridge.
 I felt the taste of teff would pair with chocolate very well.
 And it did.

 I love the taste of this pudding.
-You won’t be able to tell that teff or amaranth are hidding in there.
+You won’t be able to tell that teff or amaranth are hiding in there.
 My grain of choice is teff but you can choose amaranth.
-If you wish you can also make it without added sugar and use dried black mulberries instead of maple syrup.
+If you wish you can also make it without added sugar and use medjool dates or even dried black mulberries instead of maple syrup.
 Black mulberries also add some chocolate flavour to the dish so you can use less cocoa powder in the mixture.

 Choose the toppings that you want for this pudding.
-Some of my suggestions are whipped coconut cream, crushed roasted hazelnuts, cookie crumbs, blackberries, figs or shaved chocolate.
+Some of my suggestions are whipped plant based cream, crushed roasted hazelnuts, cookie crumbs, blackberries, figs or shaved chocolate.

 If you’re more of a vanilla pudding person, check my recipe for kamut / bulgur / millet vanilla banana wafer cream pudding.